 The Environmental Protection Agency (EPA) recommends an ideal relative humidity between 35% – 50%.
 High humidity levels in your home can greatly affect your comfort by causing you to feel either hot and sticky or cold and clammy, especially in your basement, while also contributing to smelly, musty odors in the home.

 WHAT YOU SHOULD DO AFTER A CATASTROPHIC STORM

 IMPORTANT SAFETY PRECAUTIONS

-To help get your home’s RH level back to normal after a hurricane or other water-related events, be sure to follow these important safety measures before using your Santa Fe or Ultra Aire dehumidifier.
+To help get your home’s RH level back to normal after a hurricane or other water-related events, be sure to follow these important safety measures before using your Santa Fe dehumidifier.

 - Do not operate in standing water or place the unit near open water.
 If used near a water source; be certain there is no chance the unit can fall into the water or get splashed and that it is plugged into a dedicated 15 amp circuit and Ground Fault Circuit Interrupter (GFCI) protected outlet.